-Making the Groom Stand Out
+Making the Groom Stand Out From His Groomsmen

 Switch up the Jacket

 A way that can be quite clever is to use colour to distinguish the groom.
 For a subtle effect, have all the groomsmen wear the same colour tie but then have the groom wear one of the secondary wedding colours in his.
 This can also be done with pocket squares and vests.
-The point is, make him stand out but make sure the colour chosen does anchor him to the wedding’s main scheme.
+The point is, to make him stand out but make sure the colour chosen does anchor him to the wedding’s main scheme.
 For a more obvious approach, put the groom in a contrasting coloured suit.
 If the groomsmen are wearing a medium grey, then the groom can wear a charcoal grey to help distinguish him.
 The darker colour will also help him be slightly more formal, which is what you want.
 There are many variations.

-Generally I would try to keep the shoes the same but one option is the groom can wear the black patent shoe with the rest wearing a polished black shoe.
+Generally, I would try to keep the shoes the same but one option is the groom can wear the black patent shoe with the rest wearing a polished black shoe.
 The difference is subtle and allows the groom to stand out just a little more.